Extreme Blue

 Extreme Blue is one of IBM's internship program for both graduate and undergraduate students; it also serves as a placement opportunity for future IBM employment due to the significant effort put into placement of the interns.

 History

 Extreme Blue was created in 1999 by David Grossman, Jane Harper, Ronald Woan, Sean Martin, Morris Matsa.
-It began at the Lotus Software site in Cambridge, Massachusetts.
+It began at the Lotus Development site in Cambridge, Massachusetts.
 In 2003, Extreme Blue participants filed 98 patents.

 In 2007, 10,000 applications were received for 92 positions in the U.S.; over 10,000 students applied for 220 positions worldwide.
 At the 2008 National Council for Work Experience (NCWE) award ceremony, the UK Extreme Blue program received the "Over 250 Employees – Short term placement" award.
 In 2009, according to an Extreme Blue manager, over 10,000 applications were received for fewer than 50 US positions.

 Since its inception, the program has expanded to include 15 active international locations.